Straight to Hell (The Clash song)

-"Straight to Hell" is a song by the Clash, from their album Combat Rock.
-It was released as a double A-side single with "Should I Stay or Should I Go" on 17 September 1982 in 12" and 7" vinyl format (the 7" vinyl is also available as a picture disc).
+"Straight to Hell" is a song by the Clash from their album Combat Rock.
+It was released as a double A-side single with "Should I Stay or Should I Go" in 1982 in 12" and 7" vinyl format (the 7" vinyl is also available as a picture disc).

 Writing and recording

-"Straight to Hell" was written and recorded towards the very end of the Clash's New York recording sessions for the Combat Rock album.
-Mick Jones' guitar technician Digby Cleaver describes the sessions as "a mad, creative rush" that occurred on 30 December 1981, the day before the Clash was due to fly out of New York on New Year's Eve 1981.
+"Straight to Hell" was written and recorded toward the end of the Clash's New York recording sessions for Combat Rock.
+Mick Jones' guitar technician Digby Cleaver describes the sessions as "a mad, creative rush" that occurred on 30 December 1981, the day before the Clash were due to depart New York.

-Joe Strummer reflected on this creative process in a 1991 piece about the track:
+Joe Strummer reflected on the creative process in a 1991 piece about the track:

 Lyrical themes

 "Straight to Hell" has been described by writer Pat Gilbert as being saturated by a "colonial melancholia and sadness".

 Like many songs by the Clash, the lyrics of "Straight to Hell" decry injustice.
-The first verse refers to the shutting down of steel mills in Northern England and unemployment spanning generations, it also considers the alienation of non-English speaking immigrants in British society.
+The first verse refers to the shuttering of steel mills in Northern England and unemployment spanning generations.
+It also considers the alienation of non-English-speaking immigrants in British society.

 The second verse concerns the abandonment of children in Vietnam who were fathered by American soldiers during the Vietnam War.
-The phrase "Amerasian Blues" is used, referring to an Amerasian child with an absent American father, "papa-san".
-The child has a photograph of his parents, and is pleading with his father to take him home to America.
-The child's plea is rejected. "-San" is a Japanese rather than Vietnamese honorific, but it was used by US troops in Vietnam who referred to Vietnamese men and women, especially older men and women, as "mama-san" or "papa-san".
+The phrase "Amerasian blues" refers to an Amerasian child with an absent American father, his "papa-san".
+The child has a photograph of his parents and pleads with his father to take him home to the United States, but his plea is rejected with the father saying “Lemme tell you 'bout your blood, bamboo kid, it ain’t Coca-Cola, it’s rice.”

-When Strummer sings of a "Volatile Molotov" thrown at Puerto Rican immigrants in Alphabet City as a message to encourage them to leave, he is referring to the arson that claimed buildings occupied by immigrant communities – notably Puerto Rican – before the area was subject to gentrification.
+Strummer sings of a "volatile Molotov" thrown at Puerto Rican immigrants in Alphabet City, a reference to arson that destroyed buildings occupied by immigrant communities before the area was subject to gentrification.

 Musical style

-The song has a distinctive drum beat.
-"You couldn't play rock 'n' roll to it.
-Basically it's a Bossa Nova." said Topper Headon.
-Joe Strummer has said "Just before the take, Topper said to me "I want you to play this" and he handed me an R Whites lemonade bottle in a towel.
-He said "I want you to beat the bass drum with it."
+The song has a distinctive beat.
+Drummer Topper Headon said: "You couldn't play rock 'n' roll to it.
+Basically it's a bossa nova."
+Joe Strummer said: "Just before the take, Topper said to me 'I want you to play this' and he handed me an R Whites lemonade bottle in a towel.
+He said, 'I want you to beat the bass drum with it.'"